-Senator George Brandis QC, Attorney-General for Australia
+by Senator George Brandis QC,

-Between the defeat of the government of Digby Denham in 1915 and the election of Campbell Newman in 2012, Queenslan did not have a single Liberal Premier, save for the 8 days in August 1968 when Sir Gordon Chalk held the office after the sudden death of Jack Pizzey.
+Between the defeat of the government of Digby Denham in 1915 and the election of Campbell Newman in 2012, Queensland did not have a single Liberal Premier, save for the 8 days in August 1968 when Sir Gordon Chalk held the office after the sudden death of Jack Pizzey.
 For a whole century, the leadership of the State was in the hands of Labor and Country Party (later, National Party) politicians.

 The entire style and tone of Queensland politics reflected this conspicuous absence of Liberal leadership: corporatist, somewhat authoritarian, sometimes corrupt, pragmatic, with scant regard to such abstract notions as the rights of the individual and the separation of powers.
 The ‘winner takes all’ style was significantly exacerbated by the abolition of the Legislative Council in 1922: a one chamber parliament in a one newspaper town did not lend itself to checks and balances.